algolia/docsearch/docs/src/behavior.md

 ## `transformData`

 This method will be called on all suggestions before displaying them.
-It doesn't do anything by default, but we provide this hook if you want to add your own logic.
+It doesn't do anything by default, but we provide this hook for you to add your own logic.

 ```javascript